-Please note that UltraDMA-100/66 IDE HDDs require a special 80-wire cable which has additional grounding wires.
+Please note that UltraDMA-100/66 IDE HDDs require a special 80-wire cable (see picture at right), which has additional grounding wires.
 This cable has been included with this motherboard for your convenience.
-The UltraDMA-100/66 BLUE end goes to IDE connector cable is backwards compatible with UltraDMA-33 and legacy IDE HDDs.
+The UltraDMA-100/66 cable is backwards compatible with UltraDMA-33 and legacy IDE HDDs.